 What will it cost my department to have an intern?

 To support the commitment to civic engagement, the University will fully fund intern positions on Drexel's campuses, allowing Drexel faculty and professional staff to mentor and support interns at no cost to their departments.
 This is made possible by the generous support of the Office of University and Community Partnerships and the Office of the Executive Vice President, Treasurer and Chief Operating Officer.
 Our goal is to hire at least 40 young people across the University.

 I'd like to work with a student but need some additional support.
 What do you offer?

 Philadelphia Youth Network will provide training sessions for managers on Drexel’s campus.
-The same trainings will also be made available online.
+The same training will also be made available online.
 PYN provides a worksite toolkit that holds endless resources on activities for interns, goal setting guidelines and suggestions for providing feedback, just to name a few.

 Additionally, Drexel Human Resources is available to answer questions regarding managing interns and to assist managers and interns throughout the program.

 Working with Minors

 Drexel Faculty and Professional Staff Members who supervise a WorkReady intern under the age of 18 are subject to complete the Act 153 Working with Minors Background checks.